mietek/pol/README.md

 The Basic Principle has a corollary:

--   Do Not Speculate!
+**Do Not Speculate!**

 Do not put code in your program that *might* be used.
 Do not leave hooks on which you can hang extensions.
-The things you might want to do are infinite; that means that each one has 0 probability of realization.
+The things you might want to do are infinite; that means that each one has zero probability of realization.
 If you need an extension later, you can code it later—and probably do a better job than if you did it now.
 And if someone else adds the extension, will they notice the hooks you left?
 Will you document that aspect of your program?

 The Basic Principle has another corollary:

--   Do It Yourself!
+**Do It Yourself!**

 Now we get down the the nitty-gritty.
 This is our first clash with the establishment.
 The conventional approach, enforced to a greater or lesser extent, is that you shall use a standard subroutine.
 I say that you should write your own subroutines.

 Before you can write your own subroutine, you have to know how.
 This means, to be practical, that you have written it before; which makes it difficult to get started.
 But give it a try.
 After writing the same subroutine a dozen times on as many computers and languages, you’ll be pretty good at it.
 If you don’t plan to be programming that long, you won’t be interested in this book.

 What sort of subroutines do you write for yourself?
-I have acquired respect for SQRT subroutines.
+I have acquired respect for `SQRT` subroutines.
 They’re tricky things; seem to attract a lot of talent.
 You can use the library routine to good advantage.
 Input subroutines now.
 They seem to have crawled out from under a rock.
-I somehow can’t agree that the last word was said 15 years ago when FORMAT statements were invented.
+I somehow can’t agree that the last word was said fifteen years ago when `FORMAT` statements were invented.

 As I will detail later, the input routine is the most important code in your program.
 After all, no one sees your program; but everyone sees your input.
 To abdicate to a system subroutine that hasn’t the slightest interest in your particular problem is foolish.
 The same can be said for output subroutine and disk-access subroutine.